nomokazu/linking-attack-poc/README.md

 # Artifcat

-This repository is an artifact of "On the Feasibility of Linking Attack to Google/Apple Exposure Notification Framework Kazuki Nomoto (Waseda University), Mitsuaki Akiyama (NTT), Masashi Eto (Ministry of Internal Affairs and Communications (MIC)), Atsuo Inomata (Osaka University), and Tatsuya Mori (Waseda University/NICT/RIKEN AIP)".
+This repository is an artifact of "On the Feasibility of Linking Attack to Google/Apple Exposure Notification Framework (Kazuki Nomoto, Mitsuaki Akiyama, Masashi Eto, Atsuo Inomata, and Tatsuya Mori)" in PoPETS 2022 (to appear).

+I will place a link to the paper here when it is publicly available.

-It includes a PoC for conducting a Linking Attack against GAEN and a simulation program to evaluate the attack success rate.
+This repository includes a PoC for conducting a Linking Attack against GAEN and a simulation program to evaluate the attack success rate.

 # Attack